MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Configure the behaviour on devices with "soft" buttons.
 Default: on Android 4.4 and later: automatic, 4.0 - 4.3: off, ealier versions: not available.

+### Map screen orientation

+If set to any other value than _Auto_ Vespucci will try to override your device settings for screen rotation.

 ### Show tolerance

 Show halos indicating the size of the "touch areas" around elements.
 Default: on.